CAMeL-Lab/camel-guidelines/docs/morphology.md

----
-layout: single
-title: CAMeL Guidelines | Morphology
-camelpos: CAMEL POS
-moreExamples: Annotation examples
-permalink: /morphology/
-toc: true
-toc_sticky: true
-sidebar:
-  nav: "docs"
----
 # CAMEL POS Schema and Guidelines

 ## Motivation and Goals:
-{{ page.camelpos }} is inspired by the ARZATB tagset and guidelines (Maamouri et al., 2012) which is  based on the PATB guidelines (Maamouri et al., 2009).
-The {{ page.camelpos }} is designed as single tagset for both MSA and the dialects with the following goals in
+CAMEL POS is inspired by the ARZATB tagset and guidelines (Maamouri et al., 2012) which is  based on the PATB guidelines (Maamouri et al., 2009).
+The CAMEL POS is designed as single tagset for both MSA and the dialects with the following goals in
 mind: